Nasal Mites In Dogs

 Treatment of Canine Nasal Mites in Dogs

-There is no single, specific treatment that is recommended for canine nasal mites.
-The treatments that are used are usually effective but may not completely eliminate signs, especially if no mites are detected but signs suggest that nasal mites are present.
+There is no single, specific treatment that is recommended for nasal mites in dogs.
+The treatments used are usually effective but may not completely eliminate signs, especially if no mites are detected but signs suggest that nasal mites are present.

 Selamectin

-This is a topical parasiticide (substance used to kill parasites) and antihelminthic (antiparasitic drug) used on dogs to treat and prevent heartworm, flea, ear mites, mange, and certain types of ticks.
-This treatment is an effective way to eliminate and prevent canine nasal mites.
+This is a topical parasiticide (substance used to kill parasites) and antihelminthic (antiparasitic drug) used on dogs to treat and prevent heartworm, flea, ear mites, sarcoptic mange, and certain types of ticks.
+This treatment is an effective way to eliminate and prevent canine nasal mites, though it can have adverse side effects.
+Read about Selamectin toxicity here.

 Ivermectin